John Michael Phillips

-John Michael Phillips (born February 4, 1975) is an American lawyer, consumer and civil rights advocate, and legal commentator.
+John Michael Phillips (born February 4, 1975) is an American lawyer and a legal commentator.
 He is licensed to practice law in Florida, New York, Georgia, Alabama, Texas, Oklahoma, Illinois and Washington, DC.
 Phillips has been lead counsel in numerous nationally reported cases.
-He successfully represented U.S. Congresswoman Lucy McBath and Ron Davis after the shooting of Jordan Davis in Jacksonville, Florida.
-He prevailed as lead counsel for Omarosa Manigault Newman in litigation filed against her by Donald J. Trump for President, Inc. As a result, the Campaign was assessed Phillips’s legal fees and costs, totaling over $1.3 Million and agreed to invalidate all of the Campaign's NDAs.
-He also is lead counsel for Joseph Maldonado-Passage, also known as Joe Exotic, and is featured in four episodes of the second season of the Netflix show Tiger King.
+He represented U.S. Congresswoman Lucy McBath and Ron Davis after the Murder of Jordan Davis in Jacksonville, Florida.
+He prevailed as lead counsel for Omarosa Manigault Newman in litigation filed against her by Donald Trump As a result, the Campaign was assessed Phillips’s legal fees and costs, totaling over $1.3 Million and agreed to invalidate all of the Campaign's NDAs.
+He was also lead counsel for Joseph Maldonado-Passage, also known as Joe Exotic, from the Netflix show Tiger King.
+Phillips appears in four episodes of season two of Tiger King.

 Early life and education

-Phillips was born and raised in Mobile, Alabama, before moving to Jacksonville, Florida in 2001.
-He received a BA from the University of Alabama in Political Science and Criminal Justice in 1997.
-He attended the University of Alabama School of Law, receiving a JD in 2000.
+Phillips was born in Mobile, Alabama.
+He completed a BA (Political science and Criminal justice, 1997) at the University of Alabama and JD (2000) at the University of Alabama School of Law.
+He moved to Jacksonville, Florida in 2001.

-Political life and civic career

-In 2015, Phillips was nominated by the Mayor of Jacksonville to the City's Human Rights Commission.
-Not without controversy, a Brunswick, Georgia pastor once asked the Mayor to force Phillips to resign his position, claiming he was biased, saying Phillips "has shown he cannot be a fair person and serve on the city's Human Rights Commission".
-The mayor's office sided with Phillips and he remained on the Commission.
-On November 14, 2017, Phillips resigned from the Commission in order to relieve any perceived conflict before filing multiple civil rights lawsuits against the City of Jacksonville.
-During one of those lawsuits, during a deposition of the elected Sheriff, Phillips offered to settle the case if he apologized for the police brutality on video.
-The Sheriff obliged.

-In 2016, he was named one of the 29 most influential people in Jacksonville, Florida by Folio Weekly.
-He is active in community outreach.

-Legal career

-John was recently named as one of the top 200 lawyers in America by Forbes Editorial Board.
+Career